Some celebrations call for a birthday cake hat!! Or a party hat cake, whatever you want to call it.

 Place some of the colored buttercream in a bag fitted with a grass tip, and pipe buttercream onto the cake ball on top of the cake.

 Pipe colorful swirls and dots around the cake, and enjoy!

-If you try this birthday hat cake recipe, please tag me @chelsweets, and use the #chelsweets so that I can see your amazing creations!
+If you try this party hat cake recipe, please tag me @chelsweets and use the #chelsweets so I can see your beautiful creations!!

 Chocolate Cake Ingredients

 - 3 cups all-purpose flour (390 grams)

 - 2 1/2 cups granulated sugar (500 grams)